|| Local Transport

 "taxi phone" (Taxirufsäule) nearby.
 These call

 boxes will connect you to the central taxi dispatch office,

 which will then send a cab to your location.
 Many public transit vehicles and stations also have taxi phones.
 Taxi

-phones also often have an emergency call function as well-- make
+phones also often have an emergency call function as well, so make

 sure you push the correct button if applicable.

 You can also order a taxi using your own phone.
 Every city has a taxi hotline-- search for "Taxi-Zentrale" and the name of your city.
 In larger

 hotels, the concierge or front desk staff can also arrange a

 of taxis through the web or mobile apps, with the "FREENOW" app being the most widespread.